railsuser2014/openobject-doc-book-en/source/book/8/8_14_Implem/8_14_Implem_deployment.rst

 .. index::
    single: HTTPS

-.. tip::   **Definition**  *HTTPS*
+.. note:: HTTPS

 	The HTTPS protocol (Secured Hyper Text Transfer Protocol) is the standard HTTP protocol secured by using the SSL (Secure Socket Layer) or TLS (Transport Layer Security) security protocols.
 	It allows a user to verify her identify to the site to which she wants access, using a certificate of authentication.
 	It also guarantees the integrity and confidentiality of the data sent between the user and the server.
 	It can, optionally, provide highly secure client authentication by using a numbered certificate.

 	The default HTTPS port is 443.